MiaTexnes/connectsphere/readme.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is created for educational purposes as part of the JavaScript 2 course.

 ## 🔗 Connect With Me